bravo1goingdark/DSA/Subarray/Sliding-Window.md

 Longest Continuous Increasing Subarray
 Longest Continuous Subarray with Absolute Diff Less Than or Equal to Limit

-These are just a few examples, and there are many more problem types and variations that can benefit from the sliding window technique.
-It is a powerful approach that allows efficient processing and optimization of subarrays or subsequences in a wide range of problem domains.
+<U>These are just a few examples, and there are many more problem types and variations that can benefit from the sliding window technique.
+It is a powerful approach that allows efficient processing and optimization of subarrays or subsequences in a wide range of problem domains.</U>
 <p>